dbpolglase/tUI/Manual-en.md

 return;
 }
 </code></pre>
-<p>Observe that now we have the table view as a parameter.</p>
+<p>Observe that now we have the table View as a parameter.</p>
 <h3 id="text-class">TEXT class</h3>
 <p>All elements that are part of the interface have an associated text structure to support data.<br>
 This structure consists of an array of arrays of lines and fields, i.e., a three-dimensional array.<br>
 So far, we have performed data manipulations using specific functions from the component API, and this is because the structure and function of these components recommend this type of manipulation.<br>
-In the case of table and edit views, however, it is more convenient to make direct use of this class and its associated structure since understanding it may be necessary.</p>
+In the case of table and edit Views, however, it is more convenient to make direct use of this class and its associated structure since understanding it may be necessary.</p>
 <h3 id="method-1-of-loading">Method 1 of loading:</h3>
 <p>We load the table data by data:</p>
 <pre><code>c